doughodson/qfi/README.md

 The first/initial commit is identical to what was downloaded in the 7-Zip archive.

-This package allows you to create a nice looking instruments (and a panel or cluster of them) as shown below.
+This package allows you to create nice looking instruments (and a panel or cluster of them) as shown below.

 ![](qfiexample_01.jpg)